Caddox/Steamer/README.md

 #

-*Q*: I've finished downloading a game, but its on my server, not my computer!
+*Q*: I've finished downloading a game, but it's on my server, not my computer!
 I can't game with it there!

 *A*: Yep, you've gotta move the game files to a Steam install directory for them to work.
 You can copy files over the network with something like [WinSCP](https://winscp.net/); or, if you downloaded the games to an external hard drive, walk the ten steps to the next room and bring the hard drive back, then copy the files.